P-Dalbanjan/metabase-deployment/README.md

-# Metabase High Availability AWS Deployment
+# High-Availability Metabase Deployment on AWS

-This repository contains the Infrastructure as Code (IaC) and configuration management scripts for a highly available, secure, and self-healing deployment of Metabase on AWS.
-The infrastructure is primarily provisioned using Terraform, with instance configuration managed by Ansible.
+This repository documents the architecture and infrastructure configuration for a highly available, secure, and production-ready deployment of Metabase on Amazon Web Services (AWS).
+It also includes the networking configuration for querying an external Odoo database via VPC peering.

-The deployment is designed to query a business database (Odoo read replica) residing in a separate VPC via VPC Peering.

 ---